You are tuned to the most listened to radio talk show in America.

 And the drive-bys are all just a Twitter and a flutter about this.

-Apparently he went back to New York, went into Trump Tower, they wandered in there, and Trump heard he was there and came down and met him and actually escorted him out of the building as he left.
+And apparently what happened was Kanye West, recently out of the hospital for some sort of mental exhaustion, depression, typical Kardashianitis, apparently went back to New York, went into Trump Tower, they wandered in there, and Trump heard he was there and came down and met him and actually escorted him out of the building as he left.

-So people are saying maybe Kanye is going to perform at the inaugural ball.
+So people are saying, maybe Kanye is going to perform at the inaugural ball.

 Maybe that's what this was.